SOCS5003 Research Design

 - This unit focuses on the design of social research for academic and applied purposes.
 It deals with the logic and methods of social enquiry, particularly the application of social research methods to a range of contexts and social problems.
 Students learn how to develop a research proposal for academic and applied purposes (i.e. attracting funding) using a range of methods and perspectives.

-- Typically this unit is assessed in the following ways: (1) a research outline; (2) participation; and (3) a research proposal.
+- Indicative assessments in this unit are as follows: (1) a research outline; (2) participation; and (3) a research proposal.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.